thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/protx.md

 - n: "`operatorPayoutAddress`"
   t: "string (hex)"
   p: "Optional<br>(0 or 1)"
   d: "The Dash address used for operator reward payments.
-Only allowed when the ProRegTx had a non-zero `operatorReward` value."
+Only allowed when the ProRegTx had a non-zero `operatorReward` value.
+If set to an empty string, the currently active payout address is reused."
 {% enditemplate %}

 *Parameter #5---fee source address*